BrownDwarf/subsub/README.md

 - pandas
 - seaborn

+and more specialty packages.

 Running Starfish requires some specialized knowledge and customized starspot mixture model code.
 You can get a start by reading the docs for [Starfish](https://github.com/iancze/Starfish) and all of its dependencies.

 License

-Copyright 2018-2020 the Authors.
+Copyright 2016-2021 the Authors.
 All rights reserved.